New SDF information

 Sustainable Development Fee

-The sustainable development Fee for the regional tourist (India, Bangladesh and Maldives) is set at BTN/INR 1200 per person per night.
+The sustainable development Fee for the Indian nationals is INR 1200 per person per night.

-The Sustainable Development Fee (SDF), however, exempts day tourists (Indian) who do not travel past the first designated location (Border town, Phuntsholing), minors under the age of five.
+The Sustainable Development Fee (SDF), however, exempts day tourists (Indian) who do not travel past the first designated location (Border town, Phuntsholing).

-Children between the ages of six and twelve, pay a 50% concessionary tax rate.
+Minors under the age of five is exempted and children between the ages of six and below twelve, pay a 50% sustainable development fund.

 The government of Bhutan has always adopted a cautious approach taking the right balance between sustainability and enriching travel experiences at the heart “High Value, Low Volume” of the policy.
 The New SDF is set to make the country an exclusive travel destination and it’s driven by an enhanced and revitalized “High Value, Low Volume” policy which was adopted when Bhutan first welcomed tourists in 1974.